greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/reindexdb.html.md

 ## <a id="section4"></a>Options

+`reindexdb` accepts the following command-line arguments:

 -a
 --all
 :   Reindex all databases.

 \[-d\] dbname
 \[--dbname=\]dbname
 :   Specifies the name of the database to be reindexed, when `-a` or `--all` is not used.
 If this is not specified, Greenplum Database reads the database name from the environment variable `PGDATABASE`.
 If that is not set, the user name specified for the connection is used.
-The dbname can be a connection string.
+The dbname can be a [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING).
 If so, connection string parameters will override any conflicting command line options.

 -e
 --echo